Armin-Ebrahimi-Saba/LIDAR-Odometry/README.md

 ### LIDAR–IMU extrinsics

 We use `/ouster/imu_meas` (raw IMU) as GLIM's IMU source, not a Pixhawk topic.
-Per course staff (email, July 2026): this raw IMU is physically internal to the Ouster LiDAR unit, and its axes already correspond to the LiDAR's own frame.
+This raw IMU is physically internal to the Ouster LiDAR unit, and its axes already correspond to the LiDAR's own frame.
 **`T_lidar_imu` = identity** — no extrinsic calibration needed.

 ### Ground truth

-Use `data/xtrack_gnss_corrected/xtrack_global_position_t12.csv` as ground truth for RMSE evaluation (confirmed by course staff, July 2026) — not the raw `/fmu/out/vehicle_gps_position` bag topic.
+Use `data/xtrack_gnss_corrected/xtrack_global_position_t12.csv` as ground truth for RMSE evaluation, not the raw `/fmu/out/vehicle_gps_position` bag topic.

 ### Reference: PX4 message definitions